PostHog/posthog.com/contents/docs/contribute/development-workflow.md

 We are relatively flexible with branch names, but do have a few specific requests:

 - If your pull request is related to an issue, please mention that issue when naming your branch: `git checkout -b 263-logout-button`.
 - Do not use `release-*` patterns in your branches unless pushing a release.
-These branches have get special handling by our CI.
+These branches have get special handling by our CI for releases.

 ## Commit message style